Moro Branislav

-Moro Branislav (Serbian Cyrillic: Моро Бранислав; born 22 April 1957) is a Serbian volleyball coach who led the PSL Manila selection team at the 2016 FIVB Volleyball Women's Club World Championship.
-He is the current head coach of the Chinese Taipei men's national volleyball team.
+Moro Branislav (Serbian Cyrillic: Моро Бранислав; born 22 April 1957) is a Serbian volleyball coach who is the current head coach of the Chinese Taipei men's national volleyball team.

 Coaching career

 Background

 Branislav, a Level-3 FIVB coach and FIVB instructor, he has coached numerous clubs in various countries such as Belarus, Greece, Kuwait, Libya, North Korea, the Philippines, Romania, Saudi Arabia, and Tunisia.
 He also coached the national teams of the now defunct Yugoslavia, Zaire, Romania, and North Korea.

 He is an instructor at the FIVB - Development Centres.

 North Korea

 In 2015, Branislav went to North Korea to coach the volleyball team of the 4.25 Sports Club.
 He led the team at the 2015 and 2016 Asian Volleyball Club Championships.
 The club finished at 6th place in Vietnam and 9th place in the Philippines.

 He was also appointed as the head coach of the women's national team of North Korea in those years.